sstelfox/stelfox.net/content/blog/2013-12-12-using-dnsmasq-as-a-standalone-tftp-server.md

 ```

 Now I need to configure the TFTP bits of dnsmasq.
 This too was rather simple
-only requiring me to add the following to my already terse config file:
+only requiring me to add the following to my already terse configuration file:

 ```
 # Enable the TFTP server